 When creating a geo-replica, all data is copied from the primary to a different set of page servers.
 A geo-replica does not share page servers with the primary, even if they are in the same region.
 This architecture provides the necessary redundancy for geo-failovers.

 Geo-replicas are used to maintain a transactionally consistent copy of the database via asynchronous replication.
 If a geo-replica is in a different Azure region, it can be used for disaster recovery in case of a disaster or outage in the primary region.
 Geo-replicas can also be used for geographic read scale-out scenarios.
 As of October 2022, database copy from a Hyperscale geo secondary replica is supported.

 Geo-replication for Hyperscale database has following current limitations:

 - Only one geo-replica can be created (in the same or different region).

 - Point in time restore of the geo-replica is not supported.

-- Secondary of a secondary (also known as "geo-replica chaining") is not supported.
+- Creating geo-replica of a geo-replica (also known as "geo-replica chaining") is not supported.